yerty

 Q2 2025/26 (Jul–Sep 2025) 1,546 17%

 Whistleblowing protection applies when you make a "qualifying disclosure" about wrongdoing that you reasonably believe is in the public interest.
 This can include reporting criminal offences, breaches of a legal obligation, dangers to health and safety, damage to the environment, or a deliberate attempt to cover up any of these.
-The disclosure can be made to your employer, a prescribed person (such as a regulator), or in certain circumstances, more widely.

 How will your case most likely end?